 - Play a transforming role – helping move parties out of a zero-sum mind-set into an integrative bargaining or problem-solving framework

-Tulia And Ibad – Featured Negotiation Role-Play Simulation
+Tulia And Ibad – Featured Mediation Role-Play Simulation

 The stakes are high in this three-team, multi-issue mediation involving representatives from the country of Tulia, the country of Ibad, and the Organization of African Unity (O.A.U.) regarding a cease-fire between the two warring countries.

-As this role-play demonstrates, knowing how to mediate is important not only for mediators but also for negotiators, who need to understand how to make good use of neutral assistance.
+As many of our negotiation examples focused on mediation demonstrate: knowing how to mediate is important not only for mediators but also for negotiators, who need to understand how to make good use of neutral assistance.
 In this negotiation exercise, participants will have ample opportunity to: